ustwo/bdd-crossplatform-apps/docs/overview.md

 We always try to avoid implementing business logic in the mock backend and limit it as much as possible to returning static resources (JSON, images).

-The mock server can not only be run as part of an [unattended test run](running_tests.md#unattended), it can also be run on its own for development purposes.
+The mock server can not only be used during the normal test runs, it can also be run on its own during development and [interactive sessions](running_tests.md#writing-new-tests).
 This again simplifies testing against edge or very specific cases by modifiying a JSON response, forcing a HTTP status code, etc.

-Simply run the Rake task below to bind the mock server to the local IP address:
+Simply run the Rake task below to bind the mock server to your local IP address:

 ```bash
 rake boot_mock